Oli's blog

 Goodbye Internet Explorer

-But what will people download Chrome with now?
+But what will people use to download Chrome?

 This site is now powered by a static site generator called 11ty.
 It’s awesome!
 I’ll try to explain some of my favourite things about it and reasons you might prefer it to stalwarts in the SSG arena.